run-llama/llama_index/docs/how_to/customization/service_context.md

 Kwargs for prompt helper:
 - context_window: The size of the context window of the LLM.
-Typically we set this automatically given the model.
+Typically we set this automatically with the model metadata.
 But we also allow explicit override via this parameter for additional control (or in case the default is not available for certain latest models)
 - num_output: The number of maximum output from the LLM.
-Typically we set this automatically given the model.
+Typically we set this automatically given the model metadata.
 This parameter does not actually limit the model output, it affects the amount of "space" we save for the output, when computing available context window size for packing text from retrieved Nodes.